microsoft/VerifiableCredentials-Crypto-SDK-Typescript/libs/sdk/README.md

 ## Goal \- Provide a standardized API

 The crypto API is based on the [W3C Web Crypto API](https://www.w3.org/TR/WebCryptoAPI/)\.
-This is typically referred to as Web Crypto, SubtleCrypto or subtle\.
+This is typically referred to as Web Crypto, Subtle or subtle\.

 The SDK uses several layers or crypto implementations: